-Access to Justice:
+1. Access to Justice

-Police Reforms: In too many countries the police are seen as oppressive instruments of state rather than as protectors of citizens' rights, leading to widespread rights violations and denial of justice.
-CHRI promotes systemic reform so that police act as upholders of the rule of law rather than as instruments of the current regime.
-In India, CHRI's programme aims at mobilising public support for police reform.
+Police Reforms: In far too many countries the police are seen as an oppressive instrument of state rather than as protectors of citizens' rights, leading to widespread rights violations and denial of justice.
+CHRI promotes systemic reforms and accountability so that the police act as upholders of the rule of law.
+In India, CHRI's programme aims at disseminating information and views based on ground realities and supporting police reform.
+In South Asia, we work to strengthen civil society engagement on police reforms.
 In East Africa and Ghana, CHRI is examining police accountability issues and political interference.

-Prison Reforms: CHRI's work is focused on increasing transparency of a traditionally closed system and exposing malpractice.
-A major area is focused on highlighting failures of the legal system that result in terrible overcrowding and unconscionably long pre-trial detention and prison overstays, and engaging in interventions to ease this.
-Another area of concentration is aimed at reviving the prison oversight systems that have completely failed.
-We believe that attention to these areas will bring improvements to the administration of prisons as well as have a knock-on effect on the administration of justice overall.
+Prison Reforms: CHRI works on increasing transparency of a traditionally closed system and exposing malpractices.
+A major area highlights the failures of the legal system that result in massive overcrowding and unconscionably long pre-trial detention and prison overstays.
+We look at reviving oversight system and believe that focus on these areas can bring improvements to the corrective system as well as have an effect on the administration of justice.